 Fee for assignment or transfer of single trademark:

-Further, You may be interested to read the following posts:
+Further, You may also interest to read some of the important following posts: